Gold and scented pixie dust!

 Photos: ThePlumGirl, Olibere Parfums (Luca Maffei)

-(I used storytelling drama structure principle, based on Aristotle’s “Poetics”)
+(I used the storytelling drama structure principle, based on Aristotle’s “Poetics”)